morphyn/stating-the-obvious/posts/2012-11-11-learning-scala.md

 Scala is often described as a "better Java".
 I don't question that, but the similarities between the two languages seem to be what makes Scala less appealing to me.
-While Haskell feels clean, elegant and robust, Scala fells a little more sloppy.
+While Haskell feels clean, elegant and robust, Scala feels a little bit more sloppy.
 I put that down to my lack of experience with mixing Object-Oriented and Functional.
 I tend to use them quite liberally, and more discipline would probably reduce this feeling.
-I will have to check out Scala codebases for some idiomatic Scala.
+I will have to check out existing codebases for some idiomatic Scala.

 Overall, this was a very enjoyable experience that I will probably reconduct in the future.
 Scala is definitely an amazing tool that will come in handy if I ever have the constraint of using the JVM.
-However, for the moment I'm going back to learning Haskell, and enventually build something tangible and usefull with it.
+However, for the moment I'm going back to learning Haskell, and enventually build something concrete and usefull with it.

 An interesting thing is that the more I study powerful languages, the less I